 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-SW9 Dental is in Lambeth and provides NHS and private treatment to patients of all ages.
+Mint Dental Centre is in the London borough of Lambeth and provides NHS and private treatment to patients of all ages.
+Car parking spaces are available near the practice.